 At two months, patients are full go, back to all activities, and full intense workouts.
 If you are a crossfit athlete or similar superstar, we ask that you wait 3 months to return to full steam.

-I provide my patients will all of the aftercare garments they need following a tummy tuck.
+I provide my patients with all of the aftercare garments they need following a tummy tuck.
 We start with an abdominal binder for the first week while the drains are in place.
 We then remove the drains and size you in the clinic with a specialized compression garment.

 You should wear your garment as much as possible for the 6 weeks following abdominoplasty, but plan on strict compression for two solid weeks postOPP.
 At the 6 week mark, you can move to using a Faja or Spanx of choice.
 Just remember that not all of the nerves to the lower abdomen will have sensation at this point after a tummy tuck.
 Don't place anything too tightly over the tummy because you might not feel it digging into your skin and you can get chafing and injury to the skin during this time.

 My Whole Entire Mission: To do my very best for you.
 Helping moms get their bodies back is my sole reason for showing up to work each day.
-I'm ready to give me best to help you be your best.
+I'm ready to give my best to help you be your best.
 Nothing more, and nothing less.

 One lesson I have learned: Don't take shortcuts with your body.
 You will definitely be able to find a less expensive tummy tuck, but I challenge you to find similar results to my work, along with an office that includes everything you need to heal correctly and safely.
 That may sound a bit confident, but the differences can be seen throughout my instagram account.
 Natural belly buttons, low scars, and nice curves, to name the major keys.
 Plus, our procedures are all-inclusive.
 That means your overnight stay, your scar care, your garments, your anesthesia and facility fees, all of your aftercare is included.
-Because of our beautiful facility and in-house surgical center, we can provide top notch, concierge service to our patients in a boutique environment that caters just to you.
+Because of our beautiful facility and in-house surgical center, we can provide top notch, concierge service to our Orlando tummy tuck patients in a boutique environment that caters just to you.

 I like my patients at a physiological baseline before surgery, and breastfeeding clearly has a large impact on metabolism and weight.
 Pregnancy can also lower your blood counts, so wait at least 6 months after pregnancy before scheduling a consultation for a tummy tuck surgery.
 Following weight loss surgery, I recommend you wait at least a year afterwards so that your weight can stabilize and so that your metabolism can normalize.